The Thomas Gifford Trust is a charity registered with the Charity Commission No. 1155669

 Paul is a member of the Royal Institute of Chartered Surveyors (RICS) with over 25 years real estate industry experience.
 He ran his own company for 15 years (based in 5 countries) and more recently managed the asset and property management teams at Deloitte LLP.
 He currently has a variety of roles that include consulting, lecturing on the Real estate program at Oxford Brookes and acting as a lead advisor to the Institute of Residential Property Managers.
 Paul is actively involved in the town with significant involvement in the local football and cricket youth clubs.
 He acted as the Trust's key representative in managing the construction contract with Beard and chairs the Sports Sub Committee.

-Tanya is Chair of the Charlbury Community Centre Appeal Committee which raises money for the new Community Centre.
-She's an active volunteer at several of the town's organisations - the Day Centre, the Library and 'Books on Wheels', and has set up a new reading group.
+On the Thomas Gifford Trust Tanya has responsibility for Communications and she helps organise activities for school age children.
+She was Chair of the Charlbury Community Centre Appeal Committee which raised money for the building of the Community Centre and she is still involved in fundraising to help with running costs.
+She's an active volunteer at several of the town's other organisations such as the Day Centre, the Library and the Home Library Service.
 Tanya also sings in our local community choir.
 A graduate of Sheffield University in French and Russian, her career experience is in Library and Information Services, and more recently as a pre-school leader in South Oxfordshire.

 Eileen has worked in IT and financial and retail administration for more than 30 years.
 Having lived in Charlbury since 1982 she has been treasurer of the PTA, scouts and guides and the Corner House; and for the last 15 years treasurer for Nine Acres.
 She is looking to seamlessly integrate the facilities of Nine Acres with the new building to the advantage of all.